 Storage suggestions

-Transfer to an airtight container and keep in the fridge for 3-5 days.
-These pancakes will become dense so I suggest reheating in the microwave (30 seconds at a time) or in the skillet until warmed through.
+Transfer to an airtight container and keep in the refrigerator for 3-4 days.
+Reheat in the microwave (30 seconds at a time) or in the skillet until warmed through.

 Did you make this recipe?
 Leave a rating below and let me know how you liked the recipe!
 Your feedback means so much to me!